I am a licensed clinical and school psychologist with 50 years of experience and training.

 For the last 20 years, I have studied meditation and been taught to become one with my Divine self.

-Most recently, I have commited to extensive training in EMDR through the EMDR Humanitarian Assistance Programs (EMDR HAP) an arm of EMDR International Association (EMDRIA).
+Most recently, I have competed extensive training in EMDR through the EMDR Humanitarian Assistance Programs (EMDR HAP) an arm of EMDR International Association (EMDRIA) to become certified in EMDR (Eye Movement Densensitization and Reprocessing).

 I am committed to a wholistic approach to healing and exploring all aspects of wellness.

-my work is the culmination of my experience.
+my work is the culmination of my 50 years of experience.

 Although, I have been trained and worked across the continuum of psychotherapies, I specialize in doing deep work on healing unresolved issues.